What is sleep inertia? How do we conquer it?

-Sleep inertia, or in other words, the brain fog after waking up and grogginess you feel in the morning, is due to the brain functioning differently than normal during sleep, especially deep sleep.
-Brain fog occurs as the brain tries to replenish cerebral blood flow.
+Sleep inertia is the scientific term for what we commonly call brain fog or morning fatigue.
+This issue has gotten increasingly worse as COVID has caused a dramatic increase in sleep inertia (known as COVID brain fog).
+Sleep inertia is characterized by that grogginess you feel in the morning after you wake up that can last for as long as 2 hours.
+It is in part due to the brain functioning very differently than normal during sleep, especially deep sleep.
+For example, science has shown that sleep inertia is worse if you wake up in a deeper stage of sleep.
+Brain fog occurs in the morning as the brain tries to replenish cerebral blood flow, it literally takes time for the blood to flow back into your brain in the morning.
 Anything that brings the brain activity to normal may reduce sleep inertia and help you feel more refreshed in the morning.

 • Waking up is a gradual process and by awakening gradually you can counteract this negative perception of brain fog.

 • The adverse effects of brain fog on reaction time can be totally abolished by a moderately intense continuous noise.

 • Countermeasures to brain fog including physical or mental exercise, external noise, bright light, caffeine, and splashing water on your face

 • Use a smart alarm clock like the one found in SleepSpace and set it to the regenerative sound of 528 hertz, bird sounds, or a gratitude meditation.

 • Bright light reduces brain fog after napping.

 For an in-depth understanding of sleep inertia check out this interview I gave on Quartz entitled, “Brain fog explains why you feel so groggy when you wake up”.

 What if I'm getting enough sleep but I still experience sleep inertia?